 Taking into account what you’re already doing is a smart way to go about planning an industrial painting budget.
 Could you create some efficiency in your existing coatings maintenance process to cut costs?
 Is your maintenance process strategically designed?

 Take a project manager that applies a two-coat system every five years, for instance.
 Each time his asset, let’s call it a large storage tank, is repainted, he pays for labor, staging, containment, etc. The actual paint accounts for only a small portion of that budget, usually around ten percent of the total cost.

 By spending five percent more and adding a third coat to the system, its service life can be extended for another five years.
 Even if labor for the additional coat adds a further five percent to the total cost of the project, the owner still realizes 90 percent savings by skipping the five-year recoat.
-Spending a little more on the product helps cut costs like labor and staging from your painting budget.
+Spending a little more on the product helps cut costs like labor and staging from your industrial painting budget.

 Creating efficiency may also mean reexamining the product you’re using.
 Facility managers often purchase the same product over and over again, simply because that’s the way they’ve always done it.
 But investing in a more durable paint upfront may lead to painting less often, resulting in net savings on painting costs.
 Buying in bulk from a single supplier is also a great way of generating savings.

 If you’re ready to speak with an expert about devising a painting budget, we’d be happy to discuss it with you.
 We’ll even pay your facility a visit, so we can provide the best possible advice for your coatings maintenance plan.